Due to inactivity, your session will end in approximately 2 minutes. Extend your session by clicking OK below.

 - If you set up Auto Pay with a checking account and your payment date falls on a weekend or holiday, your payment will process on the next business day.

-- If you're eligible for and want to get the $5 or $10/month per line Auto Pay and paper-free billing discount on a standard account, the payment method can't be a credit card.
+- If you're eligible for and want to get the $5 or $10/month per line Auto Pay and paper-free billing discount on a standard account, the payment method can't be any credit card except the Verizon Visa® Card.

 You can turn on Auto Pay in the My Verizon website and the My Verizon app: